 Patrick Valentine moved into hydraulics in early 2018 after working in the automotive industry for five years, diagnosing and fault finding with heavy trucks and trailers.
 He studied at NMIT as a diesel mechanic and is now finding hydraulics more satisfying.
 Currently he’s interested in forestry and he’s keen to learn and look after marine and heavy machinery too, as they all offer a good variety of hydraulic challenges to tackle.
 Patrick looks forward to being a good hydraulics all-rounder.

-Daniel is apprentice hydraulic technician with FPS, where he's gaining a solid grounding in all aspects of FPS services.
-He successfully completed his pre-trade in heavy diesel last year at the Nelson Marlborough Institute of Technology.
+Daniel started his time with FPS and is now a hydraulic technician with a solid grounding in all aspects of FPS services.
+Previously he had successfully completed his pre-trade in heavy diesel at the Nelson Marlborough Institute of Technology.
 Daniel has had quite the career change having been employed for nine years by a large coffee company as an account manager and barista trainer.

 Apprentice Hydraulic Technician